falcosecurity/falco-website/content/en/blog/falco-mitre-attack/index.md

 ### Bring in Falco

 Falco uses a rule-based system to monitor application and container behavior in real-time.
 With predefined rules, Falco detects security threats like privilege escalation, file system manipulation, abnormal process execution, and many more.
 It continuously compares system activities against these rules, and either generates alerts or takes action when a match occurs.
-Since Falco is open-source, its flexibility allows customization of rules to fit an organization’s specific security requirements.
+Since Falco is open source, its flexibility allows customization of rules to fit an organization’s specific security requirements.
 By integrating with container orchestration platforms, Falco collects data from various sources and applies the rules in real-time, enabling proactive threat detection and prevention for cloud-native applications.

 It is important to note that Falco will not identify a type of attack or malware.
 Rather, its strength lies in efficiently detecting common malicious system behaviors.
 Falco acts as a notifier, bringing your attention to specific system activities that have occurred.
 Once alerted, it becomes your responsibility to investigate the activity and take the appropriate steps to mitigate and prevent further malicious activities.